scale-lab/DRiLLS/baseline/greedy/README.md

 - Run using: `python3 greedy.py data.yml`
 - Logs and results are written to the `output_dir` specified in the `data.yml` file.

-## Understanding the results
-Add a paragraph on how to interpret the results

-## Bugs?
-If you see any bugs or improvements, contact abdelrahman@brown.edu